 ——-Due to the changing nature of visa regulations, please contact BSA for the most updated visa information——-.

+Regardless of the means by which you will get your visa, this information applies to all.
 If you are going to study more than 90 days in Granada, you will need a visa.
 To apply for a visa you must have a valid passport for the duration of your stay abroad.
 If you are going to study for the full academic year, you will also need to obtain a background check from the Federal Bureau of Inverstigations (FBI) or the Royal Canadian Mounted Police (RCMP) Some consulates allow state background checks (check with the consulate in your jurisdiction).

 Please, visit the Spanish Embassy for details and notice that most Spanish consulates will request an appointment in person in order to apply for the student visa.
 The time it takes to get the visa can last at least 1 month so we recommend that you do not leave it until the end.
 Especially if you are also applying for the background check Certificate.
 In the following links you can check what are the consulates you should go on this list either in the US or Canada.